arothuis/diamondsquare.js/README.md

 Click here for a  [simple example](http://www.arothuis.nl/projects/diamondsquare/) of what you can do with diamondsquare.js.

 ## How to use
-To start, initialize the DiamondSquare object.
+To start, instantiate the DiamondSquare object.
 The constructor accepts an object filled with named settings.
 Diamondsquare.js does not include a seeded pseudo-random number generator (prng).
 Diamondsquare.js is compatible with: [seedrandom by David Bau](https://github.com/davidbau/seedrandom).

 ```js
 // default settings, no seedfunction